21 Tips for Traveling to Peru

 13) Bring Layers.
 Peru can get cold!

 We traveled during Peru’s winter, which is their dry season.
-Dry season is the best time to visit Peru and see main attractions like Machu Picchu, but it can get extremely cold.
-Layering was critical because throughout the day, temperatures ranged from low 30s to high 60s.
-Beware that most hotels don’t have central heating systems but do provide space heaters and alpaca blankets.
+The dry season is the best time to visit Peru and see main attractions like Machu Picchu, but it can get extremely cold.
+Layering was critical because, throughout the day, temperatures ranged from the low 30s to the high 60s.
+Beware that most hotels don’t have central heating systems but provide space heaters and alpaca blankets.

 Language